acswift/acswift/cv-development.md

 ---
 </details>

-<details><summary><b>2004-2010 · SchoolDirectory.net</b> · database-driven lead referral website based on PHP/MySQL</summary><br>
+<details><summary><b>2004-2010 · school-directory.net</b> · database-driven lead referral website based on PHP/MySQL</summary><br>

-- Developed and maintained **school-directory.net**, a database-driven lead referral website using **PHP** and **MySQL**.
+- Developed and maintained **school-directory.net**, a database-driven lead referral website using PHP and MySQL
-- Managed all technical aspects, including backend development, database administration, and search engine optimization (SEO).
+- Managed all technical aspects, including backend development, database administration, and search engine optimization (SEO)
-- Designed a dynamic search system allowing users to filter schools by criteria such as subject, location, and degree type.
+- Designed a dynamic search system allowing users to filter schools by criteria such as subject, location, and degree type
-- Contributed to the site's profitability, generating **$16,000–$20,000 per month**, leading to its **$1.5 million acquisition by QuinStreet in 2012**.
+- Contributed to the site's profitability, generating **$16,000–$20,000 per month**, leading to its **$1.5 million acquisition by QuinStreet in 2012**

 ---
 </details>